Maui Forest Bird Recovery Project

 Avian Disease

-Hawai‘i’s birds face a unique and deadly threat: non-native avian diseases spread by invasive mosquitoes.
-Hawai’i’s native forest birds evolved in isolation over millions of years, resulting in an extraordinary example of adaptive radiation.
+Hawaiʻi’s native forest birds evolved in isolation over millions of years, resulting in an extraordinary example of adaptive radiation.
 These birds developed without the many threats that are now present on the islands.
-Lacking natural defenses, two diseases—Avian Malaria and Avian Pox—have caused extinctions, range reductions, and extreme population declines among native forest birds.
+Alongside devastating impacts from introduced rats, mongoose, and feral cats, Hawai‘i’s native birds also face a unique and deadly threat: non-native avian diseases spread by invasive mosquitoes.
+Lacking natural defenses, two diseases—Avian Malaria and Avian Pox—have caused extinctions and extreme population declines among native forest birds.

 While avian malaria is common and often mild in other parts of the world, this disease has devastated Hawai‘i’s native honeycreeper populations across the islands.
-Controlling mosquitoes is now essential to halting disease transmission and giving honeycreepers a chance at recovery.
+Controlling mosquitoes is essential to preventing the spread of disease and giving Hawaiʻi’s honeycreepers a chance at recovery.

 Mosquitoes and the Hawaiian Islands

-Before humans arrived on the islands, there were no mosquitoes.
-By the mid-1800s, mosquitoes were firmly established due to human activities.
+There are no native mosquitoes in the Hawaiian Islands.
+Mosquitoes arrived with whaling ships in the early 1800s.
 The southern house mosquito (Culex quinquefasciatus), introduced in 1826, is the primary vector of Avian Malaria and Avian Pox, driving declines and extinctions of many native forest birds.

 image of mountain and birds

-Visualization of how elevation (influenced by climate) distributes bird and mosquitoes (and therefore disease prevalence) across the montane forests of Hawai’i.
+Visualization of how elevation (influenced by climate) distributes bird and mosquitoes (and mosquito-borne disease) across high elevation forests of Hawai’i.

 The Diseases

-Avian Malaria was first detected in Hawai’i in the 1940s and is caused by the unicellular microorganism, Plasmodium relictum.
-It is only spread by mosquitoes, which are essential to the parasite’s life cycle.
+Avian Malaria was first detected in Hawaiʻi in the 1940s.
+It is caused by a microorganism called Plasmodium relictum and is only spread by mosquitoes.
 The disease infects birds’ red blood cells, causing them to rupture and leading to low blood oxygen levels.
 It also results in enlargement and damage to internal organs such as the liver and spleen.
 Hawaiian honeycreepers, with no immunity to the disease, quickly become anemic, lethargic, and often die.
 Individuals which survive the initial stage of infection may remain chronically-infected for life.
 This weakens their immune system and turns them into persistent reservoirs for further transmission.

 Avian Pox Virus was first documented in forest birds in 1902.
 It is primarily transmitted by mosquitoes but can also spread by direct contact between infected birds, contaminated surfaces, and contaminated food and water.
-Symptoms include swollen, tumor-like lesions on unfeathered parts of a bird’s body, such as the feet, legs, eyes, and base of the bill, as well as lesions in the mouth, trachea, esophagus, and lungs.
-These lesions can impair a bird’s ability to eat, forage and fly.
-Infected birds that do not succumbed to the disease may become weak and emaciated, making them susceptible to depredation.
+Symptoms include swollen, tumor-like lesions on unfeathered parts of a bird’s body, like the feet, legs, eyes, and base of the bill.
+Lesions can also occur in the mouth, trachea, esophagus, and lungs.
+These lesions impact the bird’s ability to eat, forage, and fly.
+Infected birds that do not die immediately from disease become weak and emaciated, and ultimately struggle to survive.

 Amakihi with avian pox on a foot

-The most common sign of avian pox is swollen, tumor-like lesions on unfeathered parts of a bird’s body, such as the feet and legs.
+The most common sign of avian pox is swollen, tumor-like lesions on unfeathered parts of a bird’s body.

 Disease Control and the Future

-Both diseases are very difficult to manage.
+Both avian malaria and pox are difficult diseases to manage.
 There presently is no feasible treatment or vaccines.
 The most important disease control methods currently are to limit mosquito populations, which can be difficult.
 Control programs need to be innovative, cost-effective, environmentally safe, and sustainable.
-We are currently implementing mosquito control efforts and to see what MFBRP is doing, check out Disease Research and Mosquito Control.

 mosquito traps